One important key to success is self-confidence. An important key to self-confidence is preparation!

 - If all else fails “less said the better”!

 Interviewers with little time may ask you to introduce yourself briefly with the “tell me about yourself” open question.
 If you haven’t prepared your response, this is where you could ramble!
 Americans frame the answer to this question in an “elevator pitch”.
 It helps organise your answer.
-In a few words (1 or 2 minutes), answer the questions below and you have your pitch!
+In a few words (1 minute), answer the questions below and you have your pitch!
 The answer goes around the same three true interview questions.

 - Who are you? (hard skills)